 Actiq Addiction Effects

 Actiq, like all opioids, has a potential for abuse.
-Side effects include severe dependency, tolerance and addiction, plus constipation and dry mouth, rash, sweating, hot flashes, and dizziness, depression, weight gain, etc.
+Side effects include severe dependency, tolerance and addiction, plus constipation, dry mouth, rash, sweating, hot flashes, dizziness, depression, and weight gain, etc.

 Actiq Withdrawal Symptoms

-Actiq withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Actiq use.
-Symptoms of Actiq withdrawal can include sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking, yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin, cramps, and fever.
-Some patients complain of a painful condition called "itchy blood", which results in compulsive scratching causing bruising and open sores on the skin.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a "cold turkey" withdrawal is unbearable, causing the patient to continue their drug use.
+Actiq withdrawal can be a painful process particularly after heavy use.
+Symptoms are typically experienced within hours of stopping the use and can last up to several weeks, depending on the intensity of Actiq use.
+Symptoms of Actiq withdrawal include: sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking, yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin, cramps, and fever.
+Some patients complain of a painful condition called “itchy blood” which results in compulsive scratching causing bruising and open sores on the skin.
+All of these symptoms can be quite pronounced causing the patient to experience such intense pain and suffering that a “cold turkey” withdrawal is unbearable triggering the patient to continue their drug use.

 Rapid Anesthesia Actiq Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Actiq addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Actiq addiction treatment.

 Actiq Addiction FAQs

 A. The detox process for Actiq varies in length depending on the pattern of typical use and on individual differences.
-The most severe withdrawal symptoms occur during the first several days after discontinuing use, making it important to seek immediate professional help from trained Actiq-detox professionals.
+The most severe withdrawal symptoms occur during the first several days after discontinuing use of the drug, making it important to seek immediate professional help from trained Actiq-detox professionals.